Augmentation varieties and disk potentials II: Introduction

 The construction is a special case of symplectic field theory with Lagrangian boundary conditions, where the contact manifold is circle-fibered.
 The simplifications in this case are comparable to that of genus-zero relative Gromov-Witten theory compared to full symplectic field theory with contact boundary.
 In the first paper \cite{BCSW1} in this series, we used Cieliebak-Mohnke \cite{cm:trans} perturbations to regularize the moduli spaces of treed punctured disks, and proved compactness and orientability of the moduli spaces.
 The natural chain complex $CE(\Lambda)$ corresponding to limits of such disks is generated by words in chains on the Reeb chords and chains on the Legendrian, both are realized by critical points of Morse functions; the addition of these {\em classical generators} does not occur in the version of Legendrian contact homology over exact symplectic manifolds in Ekholm-Etnyre-Sullivan \cite{ees:leg}.
 These classical generators arise because of nodes developing along points in the interior of the cobordism, which then lead to trajectories as in Ekholm-Ng \cite{ekholmng:higher}; in particular \cite{ekholmng:higher} assigns augmentations to the Harvey-Lawson filling in the three-dimensional setting of knot contact homology while the construction here is intended to work in all dimensions, under some restrictions.

 The maps between homology groups associated to different choices of almost complex structures are special cases of cobordism maps associated to Lagrangian cobordisms between Legendrians.
-By a symplectic cobordism from $Z_-$ to $Z_+$ we mean a symplectic manifold $\ti{X}$ with boundary
+Recall from \cite{BCSW1} that by a {\em symplectic cobordism} with convex end a circle-fibered contact manifold $(Z_+,\alpha_+)$ and concave end a circle-fibered contact manifold $(Z_-,\alpha_-)$ we mean a symplectic manifold with boundary $(\widetilde{X},\partial \widetilde{X}, \omega)$ whose boundary is equipped with a partition